Dining Out? Plan Ahead!

 - Ask to have your food prepared without added salt or MSG.
 Lemon or fresh herbs can be a great substitute.

-- Ask for double veggies -- preferably steamed or fresh to add volume to your meal.
+- Ask for double veggies -- preferably steamed or fresh to add bulk to your meal.

 - Split a plate with a friend to better manage your portion control.
 Restaurant portions tend to be on the large-side.